meese-os/meeseOS/frontend/gui/README.md

 UMD is built with Webpack via `npm run build` (or `npm run watch`), and ES via `npm run build:esm` (or `npm run watch:esm`).

-The OS.js distribution uses the UMD build to load _stylesheets_, and everything else uses ES modules to load components, service providers etc.
+The MeeseOS distribution uses the UMD build to load _stylesheets_, and everything else uses ES modules to load components, service providers etc.

 So effectively you need to run both in order for this to work while developing.